Bhavin-Pathak/Leet-Code/README.md

 # LeetCode Solutions Repository

-This repository contains solutions to LeetCode problems in multiple languages, including **JavaScript** and **Dart**.
-The solutions are optimized, readable, and come with clear, easy-to-understand explanations for each problem.
+A collection of LeetCode solutions in JavaScript and Dart with optimized, readable code and clear explanations.
+Includes both basic and challenging problems, focusing on key algorithms and data structures for effective problem-solving.

 ## Features